 Our pediatric infectious diseases specialists are skilled at examining and treating children in a way that helps them feel calm, relaxed and cooperative.
 They also understand the unique signs, symptoms, treatments and outcomes, and prognoses associated with childhood infectious diseases, which can be quite different from infections in adults.
 Our pediatric infectious diseases specialists are certified by the American Board of Pediatrics.

-JHACH physicians provide assistance in the selection of antibiotics, antivirals or other forms of therapy.
-Our physicians are experienced in caring for children with complicated infections including transplant and cancer.
-The Pediatric Infectious Disease program is an important resource for the many pediatric subspecialists at Johns Hopkins All Children's as well as for primary care pediatricians.
-The Pediatric Infectious Disease department also provides support for hospital Infection Control and Quality of Care improvement initiatives, antibiotic stewardship, and medical education.
+The infectious diseases program is an important resource for the many pediatric subspecialists at Johns Hopkins All Children’s, as well as for primary care pediatricians.
+Our infectious diseases specialists also provide support for the hospital’s Infection Prevention and Control department and for Quality of Care improvement initiatives, such as antibiotic stewardship and medical education.

 - Kawasaki disease

 The International Adoption Clinic at Johns Hopkins All Children’s Hospital serves families of children adopted from outside the United States.
 We work in conjunction with your child’s primary care physician to help assess and manage problems commonly seen in children from other countries.
 We are available to help you before the adoption and once your child joins you in the United States.

 The physicians in the Division of Pediatric Infectious Diseases at Johns Hopkins All Children’s see patients on our main campus in St. Petersburg, Florida.
 We see patients by appointment only.
 A referral from your child’s primary care physician is required to make an appointment.

 A wider selection of appointment times are available if your visit is scheduled weeks in advance.
 Many parents prefer to schedule visits before or after school hours.
 Please understand these appointment times fill up quickly and may not be available if your child needs to be seen sooner.